Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Pull off

 - To succeed in doing something difficult
-    - The Goal keeper pulled off six terrific saves.
+    - The Goalkeeper pulled off six terrific saves.
 - to drive a car off a road in order to stop
-    - We pulled off the road to get some foods.
+    - We pulled off the road to get some food.

 ## Rather